-Adam Donen is a director, writer and composer, and inventor of the “holographic drama” form.
+Adam Donen is a composer, director, writer and performer, and inventor of the “holographic drama” form.

-Recently released in the UK (and touring Europe in the months to come), his Symphony to a Lost Generation is the world’s first touring stage performance without a single live element, using holograms to fuse ballet, butoh dance, drama and symphony to create a 3-dimensional experience and storytelling form which draws on the technical possibilities of projection and film, but is rooted in the artistic tradition of the symphony and of classical stage forms.
+His Symphony to a Lost Generation is the world’s first touring stage performance without a single live element, using holograms to fuse dance, drama, symphony and modern technology to create a 3-dimensional experience and storytelling form which draws on the technical possibilities of projection and film, but roots itself in the artistic tradition of the symphony and of classical stage forms.
+The work features an 80-minute symphonic work composed by Donen and performed by the Lithuanian State Symphony Orchestra, Vienna Philharmonic Choir, New London Children Choir and soprano Yana Ivanilova, conducted by Martynas Staskus.
+Holographic performers include ballet superstars Sergei Polunin and Natalia Osipova and butoh legend Minako Seki.

 PRESS AND INTERVIEWS